Skip to content

 Chat Trigger When chat message received Receives incoming chat messages from coaches

-Code Code:Parse Route Processes routing decision and prepares data
+Code Code:Parse Route Processes routing decision and prepares data for appropriate path

-Code Code in JavaScript Formats final response for general inquiries
+Code Code in JavaScript Formats general responses

 External Services & Credentials Required